DrBrad/Android-VPN-to-Socket/README.md

 How it works
 -----------
 VPNs and Sockets are on 2 different layers which makes this project a little bit difficult, however the task is not impossible.
 This project works by sorting packets based off of type: UDP, TCP, ICMTP.
 We then take all TCP packets and sort them using a NAT, this makes it easier to identify where each packet is supposed to go.
-Once the packets are sorted we will take the TCP packets and change the IP address and port to a local socket so that you can do whatever you want with the socket.
+Once the packets are sorted we will take the TCP packets and change the to IP address and port to a local socket so that you can do whatever you want with the socket.

 License
 -----------